Christ College - The Honors College

 The Christ College First-Year Program includes a two-semester course in the great traditions of humankind with readings in history, literature, philosophy, and religion from the earliest recorded thought to the present day.
 Coursework emphasizes close reading, thoughtful discussion, and critical writing.
 Other activities include producing an original musical and participating in the Oxford debates.

-After the first year of undergraduate coursework, students with strong records of academic achievement may be invited to join Christ College later than the start of the first year at the dean’s discretion.
+Students with superior records of academic achievement may be invited to join Christ College later than the start of the first year at the dean’s discretion.
 For example, some sophomores are admitted to Christ College each fall.
-These students enroll in sophomore-level Christ College courses and begin the pursuit of Christ College Scholar graduation distinction.
-Students who have fulfilled the two-semester CORE at Valpo prior to joining Christ College may earn Christ College Scholar honors by completing a minimum of 16 credit hours of CC courses numbered 200 and above, plus one additional 3 credit seminar (CC 300 or CC 325).
+These students enroll in sophomore level Christ College courses and begin the pursuit of Christ College Scholar graduation distinction.

 Any Valparaiso University student–whether or not he or she is a member of Christ College–may pursue a complementary major or a minor in humanities through Christ College coursework.